DavidARivkin/xlambda/README.md

 ### Contribute

 Contributions from the community are very welcome.
-Please share ideas or point out bugs in the [Github issues](https://github.com/dashbird/xlambda/issues) area.
+Please share ideas or point out bugs in the [Github issues page](https://github.com/dashbird/xlambda/issues).

-If you would like to contribute with code, talk to us about your ideas: <xlambda@dashbird.io>.
-Then submit a pull request and we will promptly respond accordingly.

-Run unit-tests locally with `python -m unittest discover tests` (`cd` to the the project's root path).

 # About X-Lambda